-Our commitment to a low-carbon future and sustaining a new paradigm for energy is based on the use of gas.
+Our commitment in the energy transition to creating a new paradigm is based partly on using gas.

 Inserisci l’indirizzo email con il quale ti sei registrato all'area riservata.
 Riceverai all'indirizzo indicato la nuova password, che ti consigliamo di aggiornare dopo il primo accesso.